sarthakk-max/Deepansh-Portfolio/README.md

 ## Prerequisites

-You should have [Nodejs](https://nodejs.org/en/) and [Git](https://git-scm.com/downloads) installed on your PC.
+You should have [Git](https://git-scm.com/downloads) installed on your PC.
 You should also own a GitHub account.

 ## Setup